-Cap: 3-15cm across, honey-brown colour with fine dark scales especially in the centre.

-Stem: 60-150 long x 5-15mm in diameter, tapering towards the base, or swollen, whitish becoming reddish-brown, and initially with a whitish cottony ring just below the cap.

-Gills: Adnate to subdecurrent or distinctly decurrent (i.e. continue slightly down the stem), are white at first turning pale cream and may become darker and spotted with age.

-Flesh: White, tastes astringent and has a strong smell.
+- Cap: 3-15cm across, honey-brown colour with fine dark scales especially in the centre. - Stem: 60-150 long x 5-15mm in diameter, tapering towards the base, or swollen, whitish becoming reddish-brown, and initially with a whitish cottony ring just below the cap. - Gills: Adnate (joined by having grown together with the stem) to subdecurrent or distinctly decurrent (continue slightly down the stem), are white at first turning pale cream and may become darker and spotted with age. - Flesh: White, tastes astringent and has a strong smell. - 3.
+Rhizomorphs

-3. Rhizomorphs

 These are the structures that give the fungus the name Bootlace or Shoestring fungus and they are the main means of spread.
 They are long, black/brown, flat or cylindrical, root-like cords which may be seen growing out from the bark or roots.
-Rhizomorphs are usually produced during the terminal stages of decay.
+Rhizomorphs are usually produced during the final stages of decay.
 They are formed by the aggregation of fungal threads, and they have a tough protective rind.
 Rhizomorphs are less branched than roots but grow in a similar manner from an infected stump through soil or surface litter and they may spread out several metres from the infected plant forming a web-like system.